WayScience/IDR_stream/README.md

 Save `index.csv` file in DP project (step 2.5).
 5) Profile all images in batch with DeepProfiler.
 Features from this DP run are saved in DP project (step 3).
-6) Compile features from a batch and associate the metadata with features.
+6) Compile DP features from a batch and associate the metadata with features.
 Compiled features with metadata are saved to the final data directory (step 4).
 7) Delete all intermediate files from batch run and run next batch!

+The process for a **CP project** are as follows:
+1) Download a movie to temporary directory.
+2) Find desired frame(s) and perform illumination correction.
+Save desired frame(s) in CP project.
+3) Run CellProfiler processing (segmentation and feature extraction) CellProfiler will load the images, segment them using CellProfiler Cellpose plugin, and run feature extraction.
+CellProfiler will output multiple `.csv` file (e.g. Experiment, Image, and Nuclei), but only `Nuclei.csv` contains the features and the metadata that was generated from the `init_cp_metadata` function.
+4) Compile CP features from a batch
+Compile CP features in a proper order and remove irrelevent metadata from the file.
+5) Delete all intermediate files from batch run and run next batch!

 ## Setup